ufuomasamson/skysaver/BOOKING_SYSTEM.md

 # Booking System Flow

-This document outlines how the booking system works in the United Air application after migration to Supabase.
+This document outlines how the booking system works in the Mazo Airways application after migration to Supabase.

 ## 1. Booking Flow Overview